Arg0naut18/Vivid/README.md

 # Vivid

-Vivid is a secure, real-time video calling application built with **FastAPI** and **WebRTC**.
+Vivid is a secure, real-time video calling application built with **Electron**, **FastAPI** and **WebRTC**.
 It supports high-quality 1-on-1 sessions with integrated screen sharing and advanced audio mixing.

 ## ✨ Key Features